matze-dd/Tex2txt/README.md

   of foreign-language text;
   see LAB:LANGUAGE in script
 - option `--unkn`<br>
-  print list of undeclared macros and environments outside of equations;<br>
+  print list of undeclared macros and environments outside of equations;
-  declared macros do appear here, if a mandatory argument is missing in text
+  declared macros do appear here, if a mandatory argument is missing in input text

 ## Tool integration
 The Python script is meant as small utility that performs a limited task